• About

 • Weather Watch: The number one goal for dressing should be comfort.
 This might mean wearing layers in the cooler months or being mindful of exposed skin in the hot Florida sun.
 I’m obviously a sucker for a cute outfit but comfort takes the cake.

-Packing for Disney World: Adult Clothing
+Packing for Disney World: Adults

 I’ve also shared a lot of inspiration in previous blog posts: